 If your betta’s Popeye has been caused by physical trauma, it’s less likely to be fatal than if a disease causes the condition.

-To treat Popeye that’s been caused by an injury after a fight or by your pet bump into something in his tank, follow these instructions:
+To treat Popeye that’s been caused by an injury after a fight or by your pet bumping into something in his tank, follow these instructions:

 - Remove some water from your betta’s tank and use it to fill a container.

-- Dose the container with Epsom salt, following the manufacturer’s guidelines.
+- Fill the container with Epsom salt, following the manufacturer’s guidelines.
 Once the salt has dissolved, place your betta into the Epsom salt bath.

 - Leave your pet in the bath for at least ten minutes.